GalvanizeDataScience/cartesianproduct2/README.md

 In order to access the notebook remotely, ports must be opened to the relevant IPs.
 This may be done using the Google Cloud networking dashboard.

+## Managing Multiple Projects

+Having a single build.sbt file is an issue if you want to develop multiple scala projects, as it becomes a dependency nightmare.
+Instead, we have a Build.scala file in /project which specifies the dependencies on a per-project level.
+This makes development much simpler.